English at Wyvern

 Reading at Wyvern encourages all children to develop a love of reading.

 We aim for reading to expand their horizons, build their creativity and unlock their imaginations.
+We have devloped our own Literature Spine so that children experience a wealth of authors, a range of quality texts and diverse characters.
 In their time at Wyvern, our children become confident, active readers and equip themselves with a skill for life.
-We promote a love of reading through library visits, book fairs and celebrating World Book Day.
+We promote a love of reading through library visits, book fairs, author visits and celebrating World Book Day.

-At the beginning of their reading journey, children are taught phonics following the ASL model.
-This teaches them, through discrete phonics sessions as well as shared and guided reading, to decode words and blend sounds together leading into reading full sentences.
+At the beginning of their reading journey, children are taught phonics following the ALS model.
+This teaches them, through discrete phonics sessions, to decode words and blend sounds together leading into reading full sentences.

 The children are encouraged to read and share books at home.
-These books will be banded based on the child’s ability level and in Key Stage 1 they will be phonically decodable, linked to the phonics that they have already covered.
-Children will be heard reading regularly in school and an adult will check both their decoding and their understanding.
+In all year groups, children read banded books based on their ability levels.
+We use two reading schemes for this: Bug Club and Big Cat Collins.
+In EYFS and Key Stage 1 these books will be phonically decodable, linked to the sounds they already know.
+Children are heard reading regularly in school and an adult will check their decoding, fluency and their understanding.

 We encourage home reading as much as possible, please support your child by listening to them read.
+Children who regularly read at home are entered into a reading raffle where they may win a book to keep.
 You could ask them questions to check that they have understood what they have read.

 Examples of some questions that you could use: